d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 with a global minimum
 (whenever $\mathbf{X}$ is full rank, or equivalently, whenever $\mathbf{X}^\top \mathbf{X}$ is invertible).
-However, the lost surfaces for deep networks contain many minima.
+However, the lost surfaces for deep networks contain many saddle points and minima.
 Fortunately, we typically don't care about finding an exact set of parameters but merely any set of parameters that leads to accurate predictions (and thus low loss).